LAST UPDATED: 20/5/2021

-For a purchase to qualify, you must spend more than 740 kuna on a single invoice, which is approximately 100EUR and 117USD (at the time of this post).
+For a purchase to qualify, you must spend more than 740 kuna on a single invoice, which is approximately 100EUR and 120USD (at the time of this post).

 Given that your purchase is above the limit, this is what you need to do at the time of purchase:

 Most tourist, department stores, and high-end shops offer VAT refund, which is usually indicated by a sign in the window or near the cash register.
 If you are unsure, ask the merchant.